Can we prescribe the physical parameters of multiple black holes?: Preliminaries

 \subsection{Asymptotic flattness and the ADM quantities}

-Before restricting our considerations to a specific class of solutions to the parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}), it is rewarding to recall the generic notion of asymptotic flatness, along with the conditions ensuring the ADM charges---such as the mass, center of mass, linear and angular momenta---to be well-defined.
+Before turning to the specific class of solutions to the parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}), it is rewarding to have a glance at the generic notion of asymptotic flatness, along with the conditions ensuring the existence of well-defined ADM charges.

-As our model is based on the superposed Kerr-Schild metric, it will suffice to assume the existence of a single asymptotically flat end complementing a finite ball $\mycal{B}$ in $\mathbb{R}^3$ that hosts the singularities of the superposed multiple black hole system.
+Our model is based on the use of the superposed Kerr-Schild metric, whence, the singularities of the multiple black hole system will be arranged to be located in a finite ball $\mathscr{B}$ in $\mathbb{R}^3$.
+Therefore it suffices to assume the existence of a single asymptotically flat end.
 (See section \ref{initial-boundary} below for further specifications.)

-The initial data set $(\Sigma, h_{ij}, K_{ij})$ is called asymptotically Euclidean \cite{ch-co-is}, to order $\ell$, if in the exterior $\Sigma\setminus \mycal{B}$ asymptoticly flat admissible coordinates $x_i=(x,y,z)$ exist such that\,\footnote{Note that as the argument applied in Section \ref{adm_quantities}---likewise in many analogous investigations (see, e.g.\,\cite{ch})---it is not quite necessary to require full power over the decay of the quantities involved.
-Nevertheless, for convenience here and elsewhere those stronger forms of the fall off conditions will be used that for sure guarantee the results to hold.}
+The initial data set $(\Sigma, h_{ij}, K_{ij})$ is called strictly\,\footnote{Note that in Section \ref{adm_quantities}---likewise in many other analogous investigations (see, e.g.\,\cite{ch})---weaker fall-off conditions could also be used.
+Nevertheless, hereafter, for convenience, and for definiteness, the above recalled stronger fall-off conditions will be applied.} asymptotically Euclidean \cite{ch-co-is}, to order $\ell$, if in exterior to $\mathscr{B}$ i.e. in $\Sigma\setminus \mathscr{B}$, admissible asymptotically flat coordinates $x_i=(x,y,z)$ exist such that

 hold, where $|\vec{x}|=\sqrt{x_1^2+x_2^2+x_3^2}$, and where $\partial^\alpha$, with multi index $\alpha=\alpha_1+\alpha_2+\alpha_3$, stands for the composition of partial derivative operators $\partial_{x_1}^{\,\alpha_1}\partial_{x_2}^{\,\alpha_2}\partial_{x_3}^{\,\alpha_3}$, and for the multi indices $\alpha$ and $\beta$, for some value of $\ell$, the inequalities $|\alpha|\leq \ell+1$ and $|\beta|\leq \ell$ hold.
 For the arguments applied in this paper $\ell\geq 1$ will suffice.
 In most cases the operators $\partial_{x_i}$ will also be abbreviated as $\partial_{i}$.